Surya0705/Python_EMail_Sender/README.md

 <img src="Image3.png"><img>
 4. Type in anything such as I have typed in SMTP and click on Generate.
 <img src="Image4.png"><img>
-5.  pop-up with 16-Digit Code written in a Yellow-Box will appear.
+5. A Pop-Up with 16-Digit Code written in Yellow-Box will appear.
 Copy that Code and Paste it in place of the White Box of the [Code_Screenshot Image](Code_Screenshot.png)
 <img src="Image5.jpg"><img>
 Below is the Code Screenshot Image:
 <img src="Code_Screenshot.png"><img>